August 23, 2017

 There are three main types of HIV tests: antibody tests, combination tests (antibody/antigen tests), and nucleic acid tests (NATs).
 How soon each test can detect HIV infection differs because each test has a different window period.
 The window period is the time between when a person gets HIV and when a test can accurately detect HIV infection.

-A person's initial HIV test will be either an antibody test or a combination test.
+A person's initial HIV test will usually be either an antibody test or a combination test.
 If the initial test result is positive for HIV infection, then follow-up testing will be done to make sure that the diagnosis is correct.
 If the initial test result is negative and the test was done during the window period, re-testing should be done 3 months after the possible exposure to HIV.

 How Long Does It Take to Get the Results of an HIV Test?